Drabu/PlaceAutocomplete/README.md

 You can also provide your current location and radius for location based results

 This Kotlin Library is build with MVVM Archetecture and runs on top of RxJava 2.
-The library uses Rx debounce operator to reduce network calls and supports landscape orientation
+The library uses various Rx operators like debounce, throttlefirst operators to reduce network calls and supports landscape orientation

 ### How it works